 Let's make a tulip wreath!

-Next, snip off the stems, making sure to keep them on the longer side.
+Next, snip off the stems with wire cutters, making sure to keep them on the longer side.

 Do a little tulip fluffing.